AntonSatt/mallo/README.md

     PR --> GR
 ```

 **Why this shape:** the SPA and API are deployed and scaled independently.
-The API stays stateless (auth via JWT, no in-memory sessions) so it could scale horizontally; SignalR connections are pinned with a sticky-session cookie at the ingress.
-MS SQL is the only stateful piece, isolated as a `StatefulSet` with its own PVC.
+The API stays stateless (auth via JWT, no in-memory sessions); SignalR connections are pinned with a sticky-session cookie at the ingress so realtime chat survives multi-replica scale-out.
+MS SQL holds the durable application data as a `StatefulSet` with a Longhorn PVC; Redis (sub-chart) has its own smaller PVC for cache state.

 ---